How To Message a Person Who Blocked You on WhatsApp

 Creating a New Account

-The first thing we need is an alternate phone number.
+The first thing you need is an alternate phone number.
 Plenty of applications exist to give you new or temporary phone numbers, and our personal favorite is Google Voice.
 When you sign up with your Google account, you’ll be given a new number based on your location.
 Unfortunately, Google Voice can only be registered from the United States right now.
 There are guides online to helping you gain access to Google Voice numbers outside the United States, as well as popular alternate number services that are based around your country of origin.
 If you’re outside the United States and do not have the ability to use VPN and IP masking to sign up for Google Voice, feel free to select your favorite secondary number service from any reputable site online.
 There are lots.

 Once you’re armed with your new number, you’re ready to begin setting up a new WhatsApp account.
 We’ll be using the Android version of WhatsApp to test out this service, so keep in mind that your mileage may vary on iOS or any other operating system.

 Start by logging out of your WhatsApp account completely.
 Alternatively, you can uninstall the application and reinstall from the App Store or Play Store to guarantee a fresh install.
 Once you’ve reached the login screen for WhatsApp, WhatsApp will ask for your phone number to register your account and verify your device.
 Instead of entering your current phone number, enter the secondary number you created through Google Voice or your choice of secondary number service.
 Hit the “Next” icon, and WhatsApp will alert you to the number they’re going to verify.
 Make sure you entered your number correctly; once you’ve ensured the correct number has been entered into your device, hit “OK” to continue to the next step.